selgik/Automation-project/README.md

 ## Part1: writing codes
 - pyscript(autostart).py:
+  - by opening the script, below will automatically start
   - (1) open app to clock in
   - (2) ask user if they recorded time, and if YES is clicked, start timer
   - (3) close time recording app '